Joni (film)

-Joni is a 1980 drama film directed by James F. Collier.
-It is based on the book of the same name and is the true story of Joni Eareckson Tada (played by herself), a seventeen-year-old girl who becomes paralyzed after a diving accident.
+Joni is a 1980 American independent biographical drama film directed by James F. Collier.
+It is the true story of Joni Eareckson Tada (played by herself), a seventeen-year-old girl who becomes paralyzed after a diving accident.
+It is based on her autobiography of the same name.
 Through her physical, emotional and spiritual struggles, Joni learns to trust in God.
-Billy Graham financed the film through his company World Wide Pictures and appears in a cameo.
+Billy Graham financed the film through his company World Wide Pictures and appeared in a cameo.

 Plot

-In 1967, at age 17, Joni Eareckson is involved in a diving accident that leaves her a quadriplegic.
-As she attempts to come to terms with her new disability, her Christian faith grows.
+In 1967, at age 17, Joni Eareckson is involved in a diving accident that leaves her quadriplegic.
+As she attempts to come to terms with the reality of her new disability, she seeks the Bible for guidance and her Christian faith grows.